 Viewing pipeline metrics

-Codefresh offers several metrics for pipeline steps that allow you to get a better overview on the resources consumed by your pipeline.
+Codefresh offers several metrics for the pipeline, and for steps in the pipeline, that allow you to get a better overview of the resources consumed by your pipeline.

-At the most basic level Codefresh will show some quick metrics while the pipeline is running that include memory consumed and size of logs:
+At the most basic level, Codefresh displays quick metrics while the pipeline is running that include memory consumed and size of logs:

 Restarting the pipeline